Panfactum LogoPanfactum

 1. If you are trying to connect to the demo environment, download the stack repository and pretend that the packages/reference directory is the root of your organization's repo.

-2. On MacOS, the initial installation can take up to 30 minutes as most utilities are recompiled from source.
+2. The initial installation can take around 5-10 minutes as most utilities are recompiled from source.